Uniform distribution via lattices: from point sets to sequences

-The optimal order for any sequence and $1\leq p<\infty$ is $\sqrt{\log(N)}$, see \cite{FaureKritzerPillichshammer}.
-Chaix and Faure \cite[Thm.4.5]{ChaixFaure} derived bounds of the order $\log(N)$ as we did, but with better constants.
-Faure introduced a generalized version of van der Corput sequences, see \cite[p.769]{FaureKritzerPillichshammer}, which is covered by our definition of $S^\Box_{b,1}$ too (by permuting $H_k$).
-Thus Theorem \ref{thm_ApplvdC} also applies to these sequences, and the built-in symmetry of $M_b(N)$ gives much better bounds for $N$ with small/large digit sums, and such symmetric behavior for $\scd$ is known, see \cite[Fig.3.p.766]{FaureKritzerPillichshammer}, but we are not aware of any result remotely comparable to ours.
-Digit sums also appear in a work of Beretti \cite{Beretti} with a different discrepancy, which also seems to be covered by our methods.
+The optimal order for any sequence and $1\leq p<\infty$ is $\sqrt{\log(N)}$ (see \cite{FaureKritzerPillichshammer}).
+Faure introduced a generalized version of van der Corput sequences in \cite[p.769]{FaureKritzerPillichshammer}, which is covered by our definition of $S^\Box_{b,1}$ too.
+Thus Theorem \ref{thm_ApplvdC} also applies to these sequences, and the built-in symmetry of $M_b(N)$ gives much better bounds for $N$ with small/large digit sums.
+Such symmetric behavior for $\scd$ is known (see \cite[Fig.3]{FaureKritzerPillichshammer}) but we are not aware of any result remotely comparable to ours.
+Digit sums also appear in a work of Beretti \cite{Beretti} with a different discrepancy function, which is also covered by our methods.

-Similar results could also be obtained for the \textit{diaphony} of generalized van der Corput sequences in any base by the help of Theorem \ref{thm_main}, see the paper by Faure \cite[p.127]{Faure} for a justification, where the diaphony is written as a double integral.